THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 Another way to ensure you have made provision for your funeral needs is to take out final expense life insurance, sometimes referred to as funeral insurance or burial insurance.

-This type of final expense life insurance policy aims to cover your final expenses plus other expenses such as capital gains, estate taxes, and legal fees.
+This type of final expense life insurance policy covers your final expenses plus other expenses such as capital gains, estate taxes, and legal fees.

-Life insurance can be used to cover funeral expenses but typically pays out on the death of the policyholder to support a surviving beneficiary.
-Some funeral homes will accept evidence of funds to be paid out from a life insurance policy to secure a funeral contract.
+Life insurance can be used to cover funeral expenses but typically pays out on the policyholder’s death to support a surviving beneficiary.
+Some funeral homes will accept evidence of funds paid from a life insurance policy to secure a funeral contract.

 Be wary of signing over a life insurance policy to a funeral home to cover funeral costs or even disclosing the full amount in the policy.
 The full funeral costs can amount considerably if it is perceived there are substantial funds to cover an extravagant funeral.